abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 We can fix it by hooking into SwashBuckle with an [operation filter][operation_filter] and modify the generated schema.
 From there, we correct the parameters annotated with `[FromJsonQuery]` with the right schema.

-When writing a plugin for a third party library, I prefer having an extension method to hide the glue code, and keep the hooks as nested private classes.

 ```c#
 internal static class JsonQuerySwaggerGenExtensions